-Parents of pupils who have a statement of special educational needs are required to apply for school places separately through the local authority from whom advice is available.
-If a child with a statement is placed in the school by the local authority before the normal admission round, the number of places available to other applicants will be reduced.
+Parents of pupils who have an Education, Health Care Plan (EHCP) are required to apply for school places separately through the local authority from whom advice is available.
+If a child with an Education, Health Care Plan (EHCP) is placed in the school by the local authority before the normal admission round, the number of places available to other applicants will be reduced.